exakat/exakat/docs/Rules.rst

    while ($foo) {
        switch ($bar) {
            case 'baz':
-               'continue; // In PHP: Behaves like ''break;'
+               continue; // In PHP: Behaves like 'break;'
-                         // In C:   Behaves like ''continue 2;' }
+                         // In C:   Behaves like 'continue 2;' }
    }